 - 1 tablespoon oil or ghee or butter

-- ¼ teaspoon cumin (jeera)
+- ¼ teaspoon cumin

 - ¼ to ½ teaspoon red chili powder

 - 1 pinch asafoetida (hing)

 - 1 tablespoon chopped mint leaves

-- clean and wash the moong dal.
+- Clean and wash the mung lentils

-- open the pressure cooker and mash the dal with a wired whisk or wooden spoon.
+- Open the pressure cooker and mash the dal with a wired whisk or wooden spoon.

-- in a small pan, heat oil or ghee or butter.
+- In a small pan, heat oil or ghee or butter.
 First fry the cumin seeds.

-- then add chopped garlic. once the garlic. stir.
+- Then add chopped garlic.
+Once the garlic.
+Stir.

-- then add asafoetida and mint leaves and fry till for some seconds. lastly add red chili powder.
+- Then add asafoetida and mint leaves and fry till for some seconds.
+Lastly add red chili powder.

-- immediately, pour this tempering/tadka mixture in the dal. stir.
+- Immediately, pour this tempering/tadka mixture in the dal.
+Stir.

-- add salt and simmer the dal for 2-3 minutes.
+- Add salt and simmer the dal for 2-3 minutes.

-- if the dal looks thick, then you can add some water and then simmer the dal.
+- If the dal looks thick, then you can add some water and then simmer the dal.